Mase: 2004: Return to music

 After a five-year hiatus from music, during which he became an ordained minister, Mase made his return to music with Welcome Back in summer 2004.
-Welcome Back was accompanied by a single of the same name and was released on August 24, 2004, through Bad Boy Records and distributed by Universal Music Group.
+Welcome Back was accompanied by the single "Welcome Back" and was released on August 24, 2004, through Bad Boy Records and distributed by Universal Music Group.
 It debuted at No. 4 in the US, selling 188,000 copies in its first week of release, and eventually went gold, selling 559,000 copies in the United States.
 The album portrayed Mase's new Christian lifestyle and "cleaner" image.
 Mase dubbed himself "a Bad Boy gone clean" on the lead single (which samples the Welcome Back Kotter theme song).
 This new approach had a mixed reception.
 Although the album was not as big a commercial success as Harlem World, the singles "Welcome Back" and "Breathe, Stretch, Shake" received moderate radio airplay and video play on BET and MTV, with the latter single reaching No. 28 on the US Billboard Hot 100.
 Both singles were also certified gold by the RIAA.

 In the mid-2000s, Mase spent time touring and recording with New York hip-hop group G-Unit, and became a mainstay of 50 Cent's public image during that time, appearing with him on magazine covers, on stage, and in music videos.
 He has since said that working with the group was not something he regrets, but that the message he was sending was a mistake.
 He joined G-Unit to appeal to a different audience so they could see that they could change just as he did, thinking that "in order to get people where I'm at, I have to go back to where I once was".
 Under G-Unit, he released Crucified 4 The Hood: 10 Years of Hate, a mixtape from the DJ Whoo Kid series, but an official album was never released.